rgluys/CI_Calculator_Library/README.md

 # Continuous Integration Configuration
-Basic continuous integration configuration example using CircleCI.
+Continuous integration configuration example using CircleCI.
 A simple calculator app with a handful of tests that build and run on CircleCI.

 [CircleCI Pipeline](https://app.circleci.com/pipelines/github/rgluys/CI_Calculator_Library)